quicwg/ops-drafts/draft-ietf-quic-applicability.md

 connection establishment as idempotent MUST NOT use 0-RTT establishment.
-For this reason the QUIC transport SHOULD provide an interface for the application to indicate if 0-RTT support is in general desired or a way to indicate whether data is idempotent, and/or whether PFS is a hard requirement for the application.
+For this reason the QUIC transport SHOULD provide an interface for the application to indicate if 0-RTT support is in general desired or a way to indicate whether data is idempotent, whether PFS is a hard requirement for the application, and/or whether rejected 0-RTT data should be retransmitted or withdrawn.

 ## Session resumption versus Keep-alive {#resumption-v-keepalive}